 It was all over then, death, already behind me.
 And what was it but a nightmare banished at dawn?
 Or perhaps the draught moaning through a warped lintel against which you might turn up your collar.
 It wasn’t an event, yet you saw its effects, felt them.
 Death was a vicarious thing, a term used when others could no longer be seen.

-Wishing you a Joyful Easter Season
+Wishing you a Joyful and Hopeful Easter Season